 But at the opposite end of the scale, if your blood shows a very high AMH level – above optimum levels - it means you have lots of follicles and this potentially puts you at risk of Ovarian Hyperstimulation Syndrome (OHSS), which is when you produce too many mature eggs.

 Whatever your result shows, please remember that your potential for conceiving is influenced by a number of factors, and AMH assessment is only a part of it.
-We will discuss treatment options with you in full once we know your AMH result, giving you a personal treatment plan with a protocol personal and individual to you.
+We will discuss treatment options with you in full once we know your AMH result, giving you a treatment plan with a protocol personal and individual to you.